-When you start your sewing journey you’ll see a lot of machines, but two brands will pop up a lot, particularly if you are do your shopping online – Brother and Singer sewing machines are two well known and affordably priced sewing machine brands and they have machines that will suit most needs.
+When you start your sewing journey you’ll see a lot of machines, but two brands will pop up a lot, particularly if you are shopping online – Brother and Singer sewing machines are two well known and affordably priced sewing machine brands and they have machines that will suit most needs.

 Both brands target the home sewing niche and rely heavily on the internet to sell their machines so most of these brands’ models are available somewhere online.